heistp/sce-l4s-bakeoff/README.md

   standardization process.

-  [:exclamation:](#l4s-ce-unfairness) For L4S, TCP Prague's mean throughput is about 4x that of Cubic, due to the redefinition of CE and its assumption that the CE mark is coming from an L4S aware AQM.
+  [:exclamation:](#l4s-ce-unfairness) For L4S, TCP Prague's mean throughput is ~7.5x that of Cubic, due to the redefinition of CE and its assumption that the CE mark is coming from an L4S aware AQM.
+We hypothesize that this may be a problem with other existing AQMs, such as PIE or RED, but this will be tested at a later time.

   The potential for unfairness was hinted at in
   [RFC 3168 Section 5](https://tools.ietf.org/html/rfc3168#section-5), where